Aufnahme von drei hintereinander laufenden Elefanten im Kafue Nationalpark in Sambia

 Elephant conservation: your volunteer tasks

-You will be involved in tracking elephant orphans, investigating the seasonal diet of the animals, creating a database on the local elephant population using camera traps and transects as well as in tracking other wildlife using footprints and spoor.
-These data as well as those that are regularly collected by the professional animal keepers are then stored by you in a database.
+You will be involved in tracking collared elephant orphans in the national park, investigating the feeding behaviour of the animals, creating a database of the local elephant population using camera traps and transects and tracking down other wildlife using footprints and droppings.

 Nahaufnahme eines Elefanten, der in der Wildnis Sambias steht und frisst